thonatt/CSL/README.md

 ### Structs and Interface blocks

 CSL structs are declared using the syntax `GL_STRUCT(StructTypename, member list ...);`.
-As members in C++ have no way to know if they belong to a struct, CSL has to use reflection, based on some C++ preprocessor magic.
+As members in C++ have no way to know if they belong to a struct, CSL has to use some form of reflection, based on C++ preprocessor magic.
 So to help the preprocessor looping over the members, one must declare the `member list` using *typed expressions*, which look like this: `(TypeA) member1, (TypeB) other_member, ...`

 <details>
     <summary>Struct examples</summary>